Private finance initiative: Method of funding

-Prior to the financial crisis of 2007–2010, large PFI projects were funded through the sale of bonds and/or senior debt.
+Prior to the 2008 financial crisis, large PFI projects were funded through the sale of bonds and/or senior debt.
 Since the crisis, funding by senior debt has become more common.
 Smaller PFI projects – the majority by number – have typically always been funded directly by banks in the form of senior debt.
 Senior debt is generally slightly more expensive than bonds, which the banks would argue is due to their more accurate understanding of the credit-worthiness of PFI deals – they may consider that monoline providers underestimate the risk, especially during the construction stage, and hence can offer a better price than the banks are willing to.

 Refinancing of PFI deals is common.
 Once construction is complete, the risk profile of a project can be lower, so cheaper debt can be obtained.
 This refinancing might in the future be done via bonds – the construction stage is financed using bank debt, and then bonds for the much longer period of operation.

 The banks who fund PFI projects are repaid by the consortium from the money received from the government during the lifespan of the contract.
 From the point of view of the private sector, PFI borrowing is considered low risk because public sector authorities are very unlikely to default.
 Indeed, under IMF rules, national governments are not permitted to go bankrupt (although this is sometimes ignored, as when Argentina 'restructured' its foreign debt).
 Repayment depends entirely on the ability of the consortium to deliver the services in accordance with the output specified in the contract.

+Under guidance issued prior to the reform proposals initiated in December 2011, public sector partners were permitted to contribute up to 30% of the construction costs as a capital contribution, generally handed over at the end of the construction period and subject to appropriate risk transfer and performance regimes being in place.
+The government indicated in its reform consultation that allowance for higher levels of capital contribution was being considered, noting the some international practice also offered examples of higher levels of capital contribution.

+Insurance

+PFI contracts generally allocate risks to the private sector contractor, who takes out appropriate insurance to cover these risks and includes anticipated insurance costs in its PFI charges.
+However, it has been recognised that levels of insurance premium are variable following cyclical economic changes, and difficult to predict over the lifetime of a PFI project.
+PFI terms were amended in 2002 and standardised in 2006 to allow for insurance cost sharing mechanisms, whereby the client and contractor could share the risk of market fluctuation in insurance premium costs.